Skip to main content

 The Bottom Line

-AI is not the enemy of accurate CAM reconciliation.
+AI is not the problem in CAM reconciliation.
 Misapplied AI is.
-The technology is genuinely transformative for the extraction, classification, and anomaly detection stages of the workflow.
+The technology works well for extraction, classification, and anomaly detection.
 It has no business performing financial calculations that must be reproducible, auditable, and legally defensible.

-The controllers who get this right will process reconciliations faster, catch more errors, and produce cleaner statements than their peers.
-The ones who hand the entire workflow to an AI model will discover the problem the first time a tenant's auditor asks to see the math.
+Controllers who get this right process reconciliations faster, catch more errors, and produce cleaner statements than their peers.
+Those who hand the entire workflow to an AI model will discover the problem the first time a tenant's auditor asks to see the math.

 Related Resources